Secure your personal information from cyber criminals

 - Use encrypted payment options when possible.
 PayPal, Apple Pay, Google Wallet and similar payment platforms offer an additional security wall for online transactions.
 And never enter your credit card number or other personal info on a site that isn’t secure.

 - Don’t overshare on social media.
 There are many reasons to be careful on social media, but think about this: raw data may not be overly useful to hackers, but social media could provide the clues they need to do real harm.
-Social media sites have recently revamped their privacy policies.
-Check your settings regularly and use care when posting personal info.
+Social media sites have regularly revamp their privacy policies.
+Check your settings and use care when posting personal info.

 - Be wary of suspicious emails.
 It’s called phishing–hackers send out an official looking email alerting you of a problem.
 Even if it looks authentic, never click the links or open attachments.
 If you suspect an issue with an online account, go directly to the company website to investigate.
 In general, it’s best to delete emails from sources you don’t know.